 (a) The Supplier does not offer refunds in relation to the cancellation of all or part of a Booking for change of mind.

 (b) In relation to School Holiday Basketball Camps, if you cancel a Booking for any reason other than where you are entitled to do so due to the Supplier’s non-compliance with a Consumer Guarantee, a credit with the Supplier will be provided to you as follows:

 (c) In relation to Private Basketball Training and the Dunk Man Program, if you cancel a Booking for any reason other than where you are entitled to do so due to the Supplier’s non-compliance with a Consumer Guarantee, a credit will be provided to you as follows:

-- Cancellation more than 48 hours prior to the first day of the Program: Credit equal to 100% of the Price.
+Cancellations more than 24 hours prior the day of the Program: Credit equalling 100% of cost.

-- Cancellation on or after the first day of the Program: No credit (0%).
+Cancellations on or after the day of the Program: No credit (0%).

 (d) Unused credit or any unused portion of credit will expire on the date which is 3 years following its issue.
 Credit is transferable.